 How do you go about orchestrating such distorted, expansive walls of sound with such assurance and clarity?
 I imagine it could quite easily turn into chaos!

-I think if I wasn’t working with musicians who are so tasteful, it could get out of hand really quickly, but I think a lot of the wall of sound comes from Jake and Xandy, the two other guitarists.
+If I wasn’t working with musicians who are so tasteful, it could get out of hand really quickly, but a lot of the wall of sound comes from Jake and Xandy, the two other guitarists.
 Xandy is on the lap steel, he does the noisy, slide sections, [as well as] pedal steel.
 Jake does really tasteful guitar leads.

-I think ‘Rat Saw God’ is the best example of this – they get better at it every time we record.
-And I think you can tell how they grow and interact with each other as the albums go on, which is really cool.
+‘Rat Saw God’ is the best example of this – they get better at it every time we record.
+And you can tell how they grow and interact with each other as the albums go on, which is really cool.
 They’ve had so much time on stage to kind of form that telepathic bond that musicians can get.
-So I think Xandy and Jake are responsible for a lot of that really curated noise.
+So Xandy and Jake are responsible for a lot of that really curated noise.

 Let’s dive into your lyrics.
 Your themes are really interesting, often concerning ideas which are only really often discussed in country; pertaining to the everyday.
 But there’s also a lot of humour in your lyricism, with dark undertones.
 How do you marry comedy with those darker topics?